shriya2911/Airbnb-Pricing-and-Reviews-Analysis/airbnb-texas-pricing-sentiment.md

 - Loaded raw CSVs into pandas DataFrames (`df_austin`, `df_dallas`, `df_fortworth`)
 - Joined review scores and price from listings to reviews for enriched analysis

+**Source**
+All raw Airbnb data for Austin, Dallas, and Fort Worth can be downloaded from the Inside Airbnb portal:  [Inside Airbnb – Get the Data](https://insideairbnb.com/get-the-data/)

 ## Data Cleaning
 - **Price**: Stripped “$”/commas; converted to numeric.
 Imputed nulls with mean price by `(bedrooms × city)`.
 Removed outliers via whisker limits (1.5× IQR)
 - **Host Acceptance Rate**: Removed “%”; numeric conversion; filled missing with column mean